Leo Gorcey: Personal life

 Gorcey married actress Evalene Bankston in October 1945, but they divorced two years later.
 He was arrested for firing a gun at his wife when she entered his home in Van Nuys, California, but was acquitted of the charge in 1948.

 In February 1949, Gorcey married actress Amelita Ward, with whom he had appeared in Clancy Street Boys and Smugglers' Cove.
-The marriage produced two children, including Leo Gorcey Jr., but the couple were divorced in February 1956.
+The marriage produced two children, including Leo Gorcey, Jr., but the couple were divorced in February 1956.
 Later that year, Gorcey married Brandy Davis.
 They had a daughter, Brandy Gorcey Ziesemer, but divorced in 1962.
-Gorcey married Mary Gannon on July 12, 1968, his wife until his death.
+Gorcey was married to Mary Gannon on July 12, 1968, until his death, nearly one year later.

 Death

-Gorcey, a lifetime alcoholic, died of liver failure on June 2, 1969, one day short of his 52nd birthday.
+Gorcey, a lifelong alcoholic, died of liver failure on June 2, 1969, one day short of his 52nd birthday.
 He is buried at Molinos Cemetery in Los Molinos, California.

 Legacy

-Gorcey's image was to appear on the cover of the Beatles' 1967 album Sgt.
+In 1967, Gorcey's image was to appear in the crowd of celebrities on the cover of the Beatles' album Sgt.
 Pepper's Lonely Hearts Club Band, but because he requested a fee, he was removed.